 The young cub who relaxed on the largest rock above all others that was his favorite place to lay.
 He would even take casual naps in this spot, facing up or down.
 His black spots and brown hair with round-tipped spotted ears and his tail was a feature of the little cub many knew was the Chief’s son.
 He was satisfied, resulting in slow peaceful breathing.

 He had no worries.
 There were no troubles.
 It was peaceful.

 Another presence clambers on the rock.
 A small cub leaped on his back and woke him up.
 His eyes widen when the smaller body pulls to tumble with him off the side of the boulder and drop on another one, rolling a second time over the second rock.
 It disturbed the rest of a larger comfortable Kikera’s on the boulders who watched them roll by and on the ground.

 The youngest one laughed once she was on top and clenched her tiny hands on his tunic to pin him on the ground.
 She has the same features he had, the long curly brown hair and ears.
 Her spots that cover her was brown instead of black like this, blinking pure green feline eyes peers into his yellow-greenish ones.
 She giggles and lifted her shoulders proudly.
 “Ha-Ha!
 I pinned you, Caji!
 Stop taking so many naps and play with me.”

 He lifts his head and shook it to get the dirt out.
 He smiles, “I like my naps.
 You can sleep beside me.
-I don’t mind sharing.”
+I don’t mind sharing my rock.”